 "We recently finished our Mikey Block house and we LOVE it."

-looking to build a strong, energy-efficient house that will still be
+to build a strong, energy-efficient house that will still be standing after the

-know if you are making the right choice?
-There are a number of factors
+if you are making the right choice?
+There are a number of factors you'll want to

 --Matt Docis, Owner